people live with a disability in the world today

 Trauma-informed business consultancy, The Market Project, states that working in an emotionally and physically safe community brings transformation, strengthens agency in the individual, and offers opportunity for these men and women to contribute to or fully support themselves.
 Independent living is not possible without employment.

-With such a large global population of people experiencing disability and with such overall disregard for their care we must do justice and extend the gospel of grace to them while also seeking to provide the resources they need.
+With such a large global population of people impacted by disability and with such overall disregard for their care we must do justice and extend the gospel of grace to them while also seeking to provide the resources they need.

 TEF’s programs focus on developing community leading to a greater connectivity to families affected by disability.
 Through establishing community developmental progress can be made incrementally.